Skip to main content

 • education campaigns for parents on when to seek advice.

-Delayed diagnosis was also the highest reporting category for paediatrics in the Harm (adverse) events database reported to Te Tāhū Hauora Health Quality & Safety Commission.
+Delayed diagnosis was also the highest reporting category for paediatrics in the Harm (adverse) events database reported to the Health Quality and Safety Commission Te Tāhū Hauora (the Commission).

 Sepsis moves fast.
 Be faster.